orcanine-sys/orcanine-sys.github.io/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: just someone trying to learn lots of things
+bio: 'just someone trying to learn lots of things'

 #interests:
 # - Artificial Intelligence